Glossary of Terms

 Interstate Passport Network

-A consortium of regionally accredited, public and private, two-year and four-year, non-profit institutions authorized to award a Passport (for short, “Network”).
+A consortium of accredited, public and private, two-year and four-year, non-profit institutions authorized to award a Passport (for short, “Network”).

 Knowledge of Concept Areas